PASS21/Password-Analysis-and-Storage-System/README.md

 *If the system version of Python (on macOS) is too old, download a newer version of Python , either from the website or using `HomeBrew`*

 # How to get the code:

-`winget install git` ( if you don't have git) - If you also do not have `winget` ,  get the [Latest WinGet release](https://github.com/microsoft/winget-cli/releases/download/v1.1.12653/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle)
+If you don't have Git:
+- If you also do not have `winget` ,  get the [Latest WinGet release](https://github.com/microsoft/winget-cli/releases/download/v1.1.12653/Microsoft.DesktopAppInstaller_8wekyb3d8bbwe.msixbundle)
+- `winget install git` ( if you don't have git)

 `git clone https://github.com/PASS21/Password-Analysis-and-Storage-System/ pass-cli`